ordina-jworks/ordina-jworks.github.io/_posts/2017-10-11-Stairway-To-Health.md

  - Use javascript date in stead of timestamps in mongo, easier to create aggregate with dates
  - Dockerize!
 So far, the most work has gone into getting the application deployed
  - Implement I18N translations at the beginning, as it is better to add translations while working on the component
  - Also we learned how complicated it can be to have one component with multiple switching charts.
-Instead of switching components
+Instead of switching components.